DOOM-SQUAD/vcr-api/README.md

 the exact opposite of that, which is for APIs to be re-recorded whenever a running instance is present.
 Just pass "expires: true" flag to your API definition.
 For other situations you can pass a proc to expires, which will be used to determine if the API should be re-recorded.
+If you are testing one of these services, you are probably running your auxilaries on localhost, or proxying them _through_ localhost - which leads us into the next paragraph.

 If you are recording feature specs using selenium or phantomjs, you may have noticed that those services communicate over HTTP with a localhost based server.
-VCR-API will automatically detect and exclude communication with Selenium, PhantomJS, etc unless you specifically enable those recordings.
+That interferes with the common setup of having multiple services running (or not running) in your local environment for settings.
-`c.record_feature_interactions = true`
+VCR-API can automatically detect and exclude communication with Selenium, PhantomJS, etc if you specifically disable those recordings.
+Just set `c.record_feature_interactions = false`

 ## Contributing